2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 **Example:** A business buys 1 BTC at $30,000.
 Later, it sells 0.5 BTC for $20,000.
 To calculate the profit or loss, the business must:

-- Have recorded the time, the fiat cost price, and quantity of Bitcoin acquired
+- Have recorded the time, the fiat cost price, and the quantity of Bitcoin acquired
-- Have recorded  the time, the fiat sell pric,e and quantity of Bitcoin sold
+- Have recorded  the time, the fiat sell price, and the quantity of Bitcoin sold
 - Determine the cost of Bitcoin sold:  0.5 BTC: $30,000 ÷ 2 = $15,000.
 - Compare the sale price with the cost price: $20,000 (sale price) - $15,000 (cost price) = $5,000 profit.
 - Update the Bitcoin holdings with the new cost price